 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

-University of Colorado Boulder is a wonderful decision for students interested in a bachelor's degree in public relations & advertising.
-Located in the midsize city of Boulder, CU - Boulder is a public university with a fairly large student population.
+University of Colorado Boulder is a good decision for individuals pursuing a bachelor's degree in public relations & advertising.
+Located in the medium-sized city of Boulder, CU - Boulder is a public university with a fairly large student population.

-Public Relations & Advertising bachelor's degree recipients from University of Colorado Boulder earn a boost of approximately $4,108 above the average earnings of public relations & advertising majors.
+Public Relations & Advertising bachelor's degree recipients from University of Colorado Boulder receive an earnings boost of around $4,809 above the average income of public relations & advertising graduates.

-It's difficult to beat Metropolitan State University of Denver if you wish to pursue a bachelor's degree in public relations & advertising.
-Located in the city of Denver, MSU Denver is a public university with a fairly large student population.
+It is difficult to beat Metropolitan State University of Denver if you want to pursue a bachelor's degree in public relations & advertising.
+Located in the large city of Denver, MSU Denver is a public university with a fairly large student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.